WordPress Theme editor is a simple text editor located at WordPress dashboard under Appearance » Editor.

 Microthemer is a feature-rich visual design plugin for customizing the appearance of any WordPress theme or plugin content, e.g. contact forms, down to the smallest detail.

-Microthemer Lite is a free version offers full editing features and the same customer support paying customers receive.
+Microthemer Lite is a free version offers full editing features and the same customer support paying customers to receive.

 Free version limits you to edit/create 9 ‘selectors’ e.g.